Quantum coherent three-terminal thermoelectrics: maximum efficiency at given power output: Maximum refrigerator efficiency for given cooling power

 \section{Maximum refrigerator efficiency for given cooling power}

-In Refs.~[\onlinecite{whitney-prl2014,whitney2015}] an upper bound on refrigerator efficiency for {\it given cooling power} was calculated directly for two-terminal devices.
+In Refs.~\cite{whitney-prl2014,whitney2015} an upper bound on refrigerator efficiency for {\it given cooling power} was calculated directly for two-terminal devices.
 The result looked extremely similar to those works' result for the upper bound on heat-engine efficiency for {\it given power output}.
 It has since become clear to us how to get the result for refrigerators from the result for heat-engines.
 The trick it to make the physically plausible assumption that the upper bound on the cooling power of a refrigerator, $J_{\rm M}$, is a monotonic function of the electrical power it absorbs, $P_{\rm abs}$.
 Then the curve of maximum efficiency versus cooling power, $J_{\rm M}$, is the same as the curve of maximum efficiency versus absorbed power $P_{\rm abs}$ (upon transforming the horizontal axis from $P_{\rm abs}$ to $J_{\rm M}$ using the maximal efficiency curve).
-This is a great simplification of the problem, as it turns out that finding the refrigerator with maximal efficiency at given at given absorbed power, is a rather straightforward extension of the above calculation of the optimal heat-engine at given power output.
+This is a great simplification of the problem, as it turns out that finding the refrigerator with maximal efficiency at given absorbed power, is a rather straightforward extension of the above calculation of the optimal heat-engine at given power output.

 Here we take this point of view, we find the three-terminal refrigerator with maximal efficiency for given absorbed power, by a few straightforward modifications of the heat-engine calculation.
 A system absorbing power $P_{\rm abs}$ is the same as a system generating negative power $P_{\rm gen}=-P_{\rm abs}$.
-The crucial modification for maximizing refrigerator efficiency, $\eta_{\rm fri}$, is that we must to {\it maximize} $J_{\rm M}$ for given negative $P_{\rm gen}$, when in the case of the heat engine we were {\it minimizing} $J_{\rm M}$ for given positive $P_{\rm gen}$.
+The crucial modification is that we must {\it maximize} $J_{\rm M}$ at given negative $P_{\rm gen}$ for refrigerators, when we were {\it minimizing} $J_{\rm M}$ at given positive $P_{\rm gen}$ for heat-engines.

 Inspecting the calculation in Section~\ref{Sect:eng}, we see that everything follows through for a refrigerator with $T_{\rm L}=T_{\rm R}=T_0$, $T_{\rm M} < T_0$, and $\eminus V_{\rm L} \, > \, 0\, >\, \eminus V_{\rm R}$.
 Except that now we maximize $J_{\rm M}$, and that now the Fermi functions in this case are those sketched in Fig.~\ref{Fig:fermi-functions}b, obeying